radogado/npm-scripts-build/README.md

 - Lint and minify JS with Closure Compiler → `dist/script.min.js`
 - Transpile `dist/script.min.js` with Babel to `dist/script.babel.js`, prepended with the Babel polyfill
 - Watch and build on `css/style.scss` changes
+- Works on Windows Git Bash, Linux and Mac

 **Usage**